$218 Find Cheap Flights from Baltimore to Europe

 • What is the cheapest time of day to fly to Europe?

-The cheapest time of day to fly to Europe is generally in the evening, when round-trip flights cost $584 on average.
-Morning departures are around 24% more expensive than evening flights, on average.
-The most expensive time of day to fly to Europe is generally at night, which is peak travel time and where the average cost of a ticket is $824.
+The cheapest time of day to fly to Europe is generally at night, when round-trip flights cost $822 on average.
+The most expensive time of day to fly to Europe is generally at night, which is peak travel time and where the average cost of a ticket is $822.

 Top tips for finding cheap flights to Europe